 Iwi, Maori Council to fight SOE decision

-The Maori Council's appeal may go straight to the Supreme Court but if it fails then it will clear the way for the sale of up to 49 per cent of Mighty River Power - the first of four energy companies to be partially sold.
+It may go straight to the Supreme Court, bypassing the Court of Appeal, and is likely to be heard early next year.
+If it fails it will clear the way for the sale of up to 49 per cent of Mighty River Power - the first of four energy companies to be partially sold.